Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/hideme.md

 Last Date:
 References:
 draft:
-modified: 2024-08-19T15:25:55+08:00
+modified: 2024-09-03T20:18:42+08:00
 ---
 ## Challenge Description

 ![[PicoCTF hideme.png]]

 The `hideme` challenge name already suggests that the flag is hidden from plain sight.
-We shall explore.
+We shall try to explore.

 ### Trying `binwalk`
 ![[PicoCTF hideme 2.png]]